 voltdb/ subfolder where VoltDB is installed.
 If you keep the license file in

 a different directory or under a different name, you can use to

 --license argument on the voltdb

-command to specify the license file location.
+start command to specify the license file location.

-Finally, to prepare the database for a specific application, you will need the database schema, including the DDL statements that describe the database's logical structure, and a JAR file containing stored procedure class files.
+Finally, to prepare the database for a specific application, you will need the database schema, including the DDL statements that describe the database's logical structure, and a JAR file containing the stored procedure class files.
 In general, the database schema and stored procedures are produced as part of the database development process, which is described in the Using VoltDB manual.

 This book assumes the schema and stored procedures have already been created.
-The deployment file, on the other hand, defines the run-time configuration of the cluster.
-Establishing the correct settings for the deployment file and physically managing the database cluster is the duty of the administrators who are responsible for maintaining database operations.
+The configuration file, on the other hand, defines the run-time configuration of the cluster.
+Establishing the correct settings for the configuration file and physically managing the database cluster is the duty of the administrators who are responsible for maintaining database operations.
 This book is written for those individuals and covers the standard procedures associated with database administration.